Three Great Cycling Rides in Sonoma County

 It's hard to beat Sonoma County as a cycling destination.
 The range of terrain is so vast that it practically guarantees you'll never get bored.

 And the diversity doesn't stop there.
 On your rides you might encounter winter streams in a deep canyon; meadows filled with springtime wildflowers; summer's bleached yellow hillsides dotted with ancient stands of oak trees.
-You'll find extensive wetlands; 50 miles of coastline; the Russian River; quaint rural towns and the modern city of Santa Rosa.
+You'll find extensive wetlands, 50 miles of stunningly beautiful coastline, the winding Russian River, quaint rural towns, and the modern city of Santa Rosa.

 The best thing is that there's something wonderful for every level of rider.
 If you're a rank beginner or a family with young kids, there are plenty of fun — and flat! — routes to keep novices happy.
 And if you're a veteran of Race Across America or the USA Pro Challenge Professional Cycling Race — well, you will love the challenge of Monte Rio's King Ridge.